 Highlights of the program include:

-Opportunity to rotate and learn from 14 certified orthotists and prosthetists and 5 certified pedorthists.
+- Opportunity to rotate and learn from 14 Certified Orthotists and Prosthetists and 4 Certified Pedorthists.

-- Opportunity to participate in clinics with physicians and other allied health staff.
+- Participation in specialty clinics with physicians and other allied health staff.

-- Support in developing your research project, access to the University's Medical Library and to Internet resources, and encouragement to present your project at an O&P meeting .
+- Support in developing your research project, with access to the University's Medical Library and resources.

-- 12 days vacation/sick package, 7 holidays, health insurance for resident (group rate for family), NCOPE fees paid by University of Michigan.
+- 12 days vacation/sick package, 7 holidays, health insurance for resident, NCOPE fees paid by the University of Michigan.

-- A chance to spend a year in a great town: Ann Arbor.
-See why, click here.
+- A chance to spend a year in the great town of Ann Arbor, MI.

-Residency begins July 1st and end on the last Friday in June.
+Residency begins the first Monday in July, and ends on the last Friday in June.
 Two orthotic and two prosthetic residents are chosen for each term.
-We encourage applications from students seeking their first residency, and residents seeking their 2nd residency.
+These are 12 month single discipline residencies.